 Starting Out: FastCap 16' Story Pole Tape #826097, $9.39

-Although designed for trim carpenters, this tape sports a feature that's equally handy for those who miscount the lines between the big numbers.
-Instead, users can make a mark on the 1 ⁄4"-wide blank strip on the blade and use the tick to mark out the cut.
-The built-in sharpener is handy for the times when they have stepped away from the bench.
+Although designed for trim carpenters, this tape sports a feature that’s equally handy for those who miscount the lines between the big numbers.
+Instead, users can make a mark on the 1⁄4"-wide blank strip on the blade and use the tick to mark out the cut.
+The built-in sharpener is handy you need to restore the point on your marking pencil.